GSA-TTS/datagov-brokerpak-smtp/terraform/provision/README.md

 the broker context here.

 1. Copy `terraform.tfvars-template` to `terraform.tfvars`, then edit the content
    appropriately.
+In particular, set these parameters:
-In particular, customize the `instance` and `subdomain` parameters to avoid collisions in the target AWS account!
+   - `instance_name` should be set to something unique to avoid collisions in the target AWS account!
+   - `domain` should be an empty string if you want to run the full suite of Terraform resources including DNS records.
+   - `default_domain` should be a domain name including one or more subdomains, such as `dev.ssb.notify.gov`

 1. Set these three environment variables:

     - AWS_ACCESS_KEY_ID